Welcome to LNCtips.com

 things: their first client (or first job in the legal field) and

 their first case.
-This site will help new LNCs with those goals
+This site will help new LNCs with those goals but

-they probably weren't taught in their course.
+probably weren't taught in their course.

 All of the content on the site is FREE.
 There is nothing to purchase and no membership to join.
 Browse the menu at the top to find information about legal nurse consultant career skills such as locating an LNC job, crafting a resume or CV specific to the field, networking and interviewing.
 You can also learn LNC skills such as creating medical chronologies and summaries, organizing medical records and drafting other reports with links to videos and sample reports.
 In addition, there is a section describing the different roles of the legal nurse consultant.